Dave LaPoint: Adirondack Lumberjacks

 After sitting out the 1994 season, LaPoint pitched for the Adirondack Lumberjacks of the independent Northeast League in 1995.
 After retiring as a player, LaPoint was appointed as the team's pitching coach and eventually became manager.
 LaPoint parted ways with the team when they joined the independent Northern League in 1999.

 Managerial career

 Bridgeport Bluefish

 In 2006, LaPoint was hired as the manager of the Bridgeport Bluefish of the independent Atlantic League.
-He is the fourth manager in team history, and succeeded José Lind.
+He was the fourth manager in team history, and succeeded José Lind.
 After the 2006 season, LaPoint was named the Atlantic League Manager of the Year.

 Long Island Ducks

-LaPoint was the manager of the Long Island Ducks of the independent Atlantic League.
+LaPoint was the manager of the Long Island Ducks of the independent Atlantic League in 2007, 2008, and 2010, serving as the team's pitching coach in 2009.

 Rockland Boulders

 Starting in 2011, LaPoint managed the Rockland Boulders, an American professional baseball team based in Pomona, New York and member of the Canadian American Association of Professional Baseball known as the Can-Am League.
-He was fired after the 2012 season after the team who was once in the playoff race lost 10 straight games and eventually finished way out of the playoff hunt with a third place finish.
+He was fired after the 2012 season after the team who was once in the playoff race lost 10 straight games and eventually finished way out of the playoff hunt with a third-place finish.